+Students must complete 64 credits with a minimum grade point average of 3.0; at least 32 of these credits must be accrued from lecture, laboratory, or seminar courses.
 Students with prior graduate work may be able to transfer course credits.
 See the GRS Transfer of Credits policy for more details.

-Cell and Molecular Biology
+Cell & Molecular Biology

-- GRS BI 753: Advanced Molecular Biology
+- GRS BI 753 Advanced Molecular Biology

-- GRS MB 721: Graduate Biochemistry
+- GRS MB 721 Graduate Biochemistry

-- GRS BI 735: Advanced Cell Biology
+- GRS BI 735 Advanced Cell Biology

 - Three electives

-- Research courses
+- Research credits

-- GRS BI 755: Cellular and Systems Neuroscience
+- GRS BI 755 Cellular and Systems Neuroscience

-- Five electives
+- Four electives

-- Research courses
+- Research credits

 There is no foreign language requirement for this degree.